Procedure for managing reports of illicit conduct and violations (so-called Whistleblowing)

 1.7.
 How to Report

-• Written reports or voice messages to be reported through the dedicated IT platform (mizar.segnalazioni.net) accessible via web by computer, tablet or smartphone.
-This procedure guarantees the confidentiality of the Reporting Person’s identity, the content of the report and its documentation.
+- Written reports or voice messages can be delivered through the computer platform (mizar.segnalazioni.net) accessible via the web from a computer, tablet or smartphone.
+This reporting mode guarantees the confidentiality of the identity of the Informer, the content of the alert and its documentation.

-• Face-to face meeting between the Whistleblower and one of the Whistleblowing management team (e.g. the Chairman or all members of the Supervisory Board).
-At the Whistleblower’s request, the meeting will be established within a reasonable period of time and in any case not exceeding 7 working days; in this case, a report of the Alert will be prepared and signed by the people participating in the meeting.
-The Whistleblower who intends to submit his Alert by enabling a face-to-face meeting can clarify his/her request via the online platform (mizar.segnalazioni.net) indicating this specific mode in the "Subject/General information" field.
+- Direct meeting between the Informer and one of the operators of the alert (e.g. the President) or all the components of the Supervisory Board, at the request of the Informer, to be fixed within a reasonable period of time and in any case not exceeding 7 working days; in this case, a report will be prepared and signed by the subjects participating in the meeting.
+The Whistleblower who intends to submit an Alert in oral form in the absence of a dedicated section within the platform can proceed with 2 different modes:

 1.8.
 Managing Reports